ssoheilmhd/bale-chatgpt/README.md

-# bale-chatgpt
+**bale-chatgpt**
-this project is used to make a bot in bale which it works as a chatgpt
+This project is used to make a bot in bale which it works as agent of chatgpt.
+This bot asks your questions from Chatgpt API and sends you the answer.

-# code
+**Network requirements:**

+Make sure that you have the right access to openai, you can use a server which doesnt have any limitation from openai or you can use shekan like this:

+`echo "nameserver 178.22.122.100" > /etc/resolv.conf`

+**Installation:**

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-cat balegpt.service > /etc/systemd/system/balegpt.service
+`cat balegpt.service > /etc/systemd/system/balegpt.service`

-systemctl daemon-reload
+`systemctl daemon-reload`

-systemctl start balegpt
+`systemctl start balegpt`

-systemctl enable balegpt
+`systemctl enable balegpt`